canonical/ubuntu-pro-client/docs/howtoguides/trusty_legacy_support.rst

 the Pro services automatically after a ``do-release-upgrade``.

 Note that this is only the case when upgrading from Trusty to Xenial.
-The Ubuntu Pro Client is fully supported from Xenial onwards, where these issues have already been fixed.
+The Ubuntu Pro Client is fully supported from Xenial onward, where these issues have already been fixed.

 Why 14.04 (Trusty) no longer receives new Ubuntu Pro Client features